Etheric Studies Glossary of Terms

 Alternate Realities

 Pareidolia: A form of Apophenia (seeing patterns where there are none) in which the person finds meaning in images and sounds when there is none.
-Both of these terms are used to describe a very real human tendency.
-An example might be the deer hunter who mistakes tree limbs for antlers.
-See: Gestalt.
+See the term: Gestalt.

-Perception: As illustrated in the Creative Process Diagram, the mostly unconscious aspect of mind reacts to sensed information to produce an expression signal that is probably a version modified according to Worldview.
+Perception: As illustrated in the Creative Process Diagram, the mostly unconscious aspect of mind reacts to sensed information to produce an expression signal that is probably a version of the sensed information that is modified according to the experiencer’s Worldview.
 Perception occurs when the conscious self becomes aware of what is expressed.
-It is important to understand that the expression signal represents what Worldview agrees is true but not necessarily what is actually true.
+It is important to understand that the preconscious expression signal represents what Worldview agrees is true but not necessarily what is actually true.

-Personality: Personality is defined here as the etheric essence of a life field.
+Personality: Personality is defined here as the unique complex of all the attributes such as behavioral, temperamental, memory and understanding.
+It is considered the essence of a life field.
 It functions as a binding influence on the other components of a life field, primarily the expression-perception forming functions (Attention Complex which included Worldview) and the experiencing conscious self functions.
 Personality represents inherited purpose and acquired understanding.

 Point of View: Point of view is the assumption of truth.
 This is usually in the form of a system of thought such as Physicalism or Dualism.
 The point of view followed in Etheric Studies is Strict Dualism which is the idea that we as persons must deal with our humanness and our spiritness.